sandhuma/Getting-and-cleaning-data-Course-Project-on-Smartphone-data/CodeBook.md

 # Variables
-* The folder 'UCI HAR Dataset' that is extracted from the source dataset zip is placed in the R working directory.
+* The folder `UCI HAR Dataset` that is extracted from the source dataset zip is placed in the R working directory.
 * The file `activity_labels.txt` contains the 6 different activities that were performed by the subjects.
 Read in as `names_activity`
 * The file `features.txt` contains the 561 different features that were derived the accelerometer and the gyroscope readings of the smartphone with the subjects.
 Read in as `names_features`